openmind-consortium/App-SCBS-PatientFacingApp/README.md

 You will also need to setup Visual Studio.
 The instructions for this can be found on page 24.
 Setting up Visual Studio involves setting up the CPU and the .dll files for Medtronic.

 ### Step 3: Config Files
 The program gets its configurations from .json files.
 In order to run the program, you will need to add these configuration files into the correct directory locations and in the correct format.
+You may quickly copy all of the updated config files from here:  [Config Files](https://github.com/openmind-consortium/App-SCBS-PatientFacingApp/tree/master/SCBS/bin/x64/Release/Auto_Update_Report/current_config_files)

 #### Application Config
 The first config file is the application config file.
 It needs to be in the directory C:\\SCBS\\application_config.json.
 The format for this is: